Sportus/Standard-ML-Interpreter/README.md

 # Standard-ML-Interpreter
-Created as Honors Assignment for Univeristy at Buffalo CSE305 Introduction to Programming Languagues.
+Created as Honors Assignment for University at Buffalo CSE305 Introduction to Programming Languagues.

 Can take a well formed mathematical expression in Standard ML syntax and perform artihmetic operations.
 1. Handles Variable Bindings